-To sustain competitiveness and facilitate continued innovation across all fields of science, technology, engineering, and mathematics (STEM) in the United States, we must utilize all talent the nation has to offer.
-Although women, minorities, and persons with disabilities are an increasing percentage of the overall U.S. workforce, they remain underrepresented in STEM professions.
+To sustain competitiveness and facilitate continued innovation across all fields of science, technology, engineering, and mathematics (STEM) in the US, all talent the nation has to offer must be utilized.
+Although women, minorities, and persons with disabilities are an increasing percentage of the overall US workforce, they remain underrepresented in STEM professions.
 In particular, despite significant advances made in the proportion of women choosing to pursue STEM doctoral degrees, women continue to be significantly underrepresented in almost all STEM academic positions.

-Women have earned an increasing percentage of Ph.D.s in STEM disciplines in the U.S., rising from 17% in 1976 to 40% in 2006, yet their representation in academic STEM faculty and administrative positions has not wholly reflected these gains.^{1, 2} The representation of women in academic faculty and administrative positions varies by a number of factors including discipline, rank, type of institution, and type of appointment (i.e., tenure vs. non-tenure track and part time vs. full time), as well as by race and disability status.^{2, 3} Characteristics such as department and institutional climate, structure, organization, salary equity, and culture also impact the representation of women in academic STEM positions.4 It is clear that many factors affect women's participation and advancement in academic STEM positions that are external to their ability, interest, and technical skills.
+Women have earned an increasing percentage of Ph.D.s in STEM disciplines in the US, rising from 17% in 1976 to 46.1% in 2008, yet their representation in academic STEM faculty and administrative positions has not wholly reflected these gains. ^{1, 2, 3} The representation of women in academic faculty and administrative positions varies by a number of factors including discipline, rank, type of institution, and type of appointment (i.e., tenure vs. non-tenure track and part time vs. full time), as well as by race and disability status. ^{2, 4} Characteristics such as department and institutional climate, structure, organization, salary equity, and culture also impact the representation of women in academic STEM positions.
+5 It is clear that many factors affect women's participation and advancement in academic STEM positions that are external to their ability, interest, and technical skills.

-Research on factors that may account for the lower proportion of women in the various ranks of STEM faculties includes the effects of implicit and explicit bias; differential effects on women of conflicts between work and family demands; unequal access to resources such as space, salary, and supporting facilities; and underrepresentation of women in academic leadership and decisionmaking positions.4 The cumulative effect of such diverse factors has been to create formidable barriers to the participation and advancement of women in academic STEM careers.
-Overcoming and eliminating these barriers and challenges, as well as addressing emerging challenges such as the increasing emphasis on a globally engaged STEM academic workforce and the increasing interdisciplinarity of STEM research and education, is critical to support the full participation of women in academic STEM careers.
+Research on factors that may account for the lower proportion of women in the various ranks of STEM faculties includes the effects of implicit and explicit bias; differential effects on women regarding conflicts between work and family demands; access to international collaborations; unequal access to resources such as laboratory space, salary, and supporting facilities; and underrepresentation of women in academic leadership and decision-making positions.
+The cumulative effect of such diverse factors has been to create formidable barriers to the participation and advancement of women in academic STEM careers.
+Overcoming and eliminating these barriers, as well as addressing emerging challenges such as the increasing emphasis on a globally engaged STEM academic workforce and the increasing interdisciplinarity of STEM research and education, is critical to support the full participation of women in academic STEM careers.